 We took a cab from Taipa to Coloane Village in the south-western tip of the island, and our very first destination was obviously to check out the original Lord Stow’s Bakery, renowned for bringing the Portuguese Egg Tart (Pasteis de Nata or Pasteis de Belem if you get it from the original store in Belem like I did!) to Asia and it’s become quite synonymous with Macau.

-We took a walk along the bank down the Avenida de Cinco de Outubro for a bit to see what else we would discover.
+We took a walk along the bank down the Avenida de Cinco de Outubro (Fun fact: Cinco de Outubro or 5th October was the day of revolution and fall of Monarchy in Portugal) for a bit to see what else we would discover.
 We came across the Chapel of St Francis Xavier and further down we popped in briefly – the style it’s built in is similar to the Taipa Houses, just yellow instead of green.

 Right at the end of the road was the little Tam Kung Miu or Tam Kung Temple, a tiny temple dedicated to the Taoist god of seafarers.
 Also of note – there’s a public toilet just next to this temple.